name banner

 1837 Huncoat was included in Burnley Rural area for Poor Law and Registration.

 1838 The Griffin's Head pub was built by Shaw's Brewery, although it was originally for a short time called the Cross Gates because it was at the cross roads of Burnley Road and Kingsway.
+It is most likely that the Whitakers Arms also dates from this period to serve the new road.

 1839 Terrace adjacent to Read View erected in Station Road.